SBurwash/writing-companion/writing_bot/articles/ai_writing_assistant/outline.md

             *   Observation: The agent observes the result of the action.
 This could be the output of a tool, the response from an API, or a change in the environment.
             *   Reflection: The agent reflects on the observation and updates its plan based on the new information.
 This step helps the agent adapt to unexpected results or refine its strategy.
             *   Repeat: The agent repeats the planning, action, observation, and reflection steps until the task is completed or a satisfactory solution is found.
+    *   Chain-of-Thought (CoT) Prompting
+        *   Explanation of Chain-of-Thought prompting and its benefits

 *   **Conclusion**
     *   Recap of the key steps